ironrule/se_project_aroundtheus/README.md

 The second phase of this project involved making a window to edit the user's name and title.
 I created this with HTML and CSS, then added Javascript functionality to allow the window to operate properly, passing the name and title values to the modal and to the main page once edited.
 I then removed the HTML for my cards and generated them dynamically with Javascript, using querySelector, cloneNode, and writing functions for the array as an iterative loop.

 The third phase of this project included adding functionality to allow the user to add new cards, delete cards, click the like buttons, and implement some optimizations in Javascript to allow the site to function more efficiently.

+The fourth phase of this project included Javascript form validation for the edit profile modal.
+I also added new controls for closing the modals by using the mouse and clicking anywhere outside of the modal content, or by pressing the escape key.

 The site is currently hosted on GitHub Pages at the following address: